Battle of Bordeaux (1938 FIFA World Cup): Summary

 The match was drawn 1–1 after 90 minutes of full-time, and a 30-minute extra time had to be played.
-Nejedlý had abandoned the game before the end of regulation time due to his injury, but Plánička stayed at the Czechoslovak goal in pain through the rest of the second half and the extra time.
-Three other Brazilians, including Leônidas and Perácio, also left the field with injuries.
+Nejedlý had been ruled out before the end of regulation time due to his injury, but Plánička stayed at the Czechoslovak goal in pain through the rest of the second half and extra time.
+Three other Brazilians, including Leônidas and José Perácio, also left the pitch with injuries.

-The match eventually ended 1–1 after extra time, and had to be replayed 2 days later, with both teams having to field several reserves.
-Brazil won the replay 2–1, eliminating Czechoslovakia and advancing to semi-finals, where they faced eventual champions Italy.